-Your EANS Grant application includes a section with requests for future services.
-We are proud to partner with the Michigan Association of Non-public Schools and offer resources and tools to address your students’ needs.
-The following programs qualify for EANS Grant funding and address students’ social-emotional needs and learning gaps.
+We are proud to partner with the Michigan Association of Non-public Schools (MANS) and offer resources and tools to address your students’ needs.
+The following programs qualify for EANS grant funding and address students’ social-emotional needs and learning gaps.

 Do your students need social-emotional learning (SEL) and mental health support?
-Through Suite360, we provide comprehensive SEL programming, including thousands of lessons, videos, and activities.
-Your students can explore more than 600 topics ranging from stress management to nutrition and wellness, while you can engage in practical training that tackles issues such as cyberbullying and de-escalating conflict.
+Through Michigan Cares, we provide comprehensive SEL programming, including thousands of lessons, videos, and activities.
+Your students can explore more than 1,000 topics ranging from stress management to nutrition and wellness, while you can engage in practical training that tackles issues such as cyberbullying and de-escalating conflict.

 Essentials Courses begin with a diagnostic assessment to identify students’ knowledge of the content in the course so they only have to complete the units in which they do not have mastery.
 A highly qualified, Michigan-certified teacher leads each course to ensure your students are receiving the best education in more than 24 different subjects.

 We’re sorry to inform you that we have reached capacity for several of our Semester 1 and Trimester 1 courses.
 You’ll notice when attempting to enroll students in our Student Learning Portal that some courses are unavailable.
 While we are no longer accepting new enrollments for these courses at this time, many courses continue to remain open for enrollment.

 With many students across the state 100% remote, demand for our online courses is greater than ever before.
 Because every course we offer is taught by a Michigan-certified teacher, this high volume of enrollments has created capacity issues for our teachers who provide each and every student with individual feedback.